 This was a shared risk approach.
 Certainly, ABC was the 800lb gorilla and wanted to recoup a big chunk first, but it was also willing to reduce our client’s risk as each tranche was satisfied.

 These things are unique since they involve humans and emotions, and various risk horizons.
 But as they say there are a thousand ways to skin a cat, and as such, only limited imaginations get in the way of a good deal.

 Recap of Angel Investors

-Are we suggesting to avoid these situations entirely?
+Are we suggesting avoiding these situations entirely?
 No. At times they are the only options available.
 We just want to let you know of the concerns and considerations.
 Marriage is all about love, and divorce is all about money.
 Business is no different, and in some respects can be worse.

-Taxpayer's Comprehensive Guide to LLCs and S Corps : 2020 Edition
+Taxpayer's Comprehensive Guide to LLCs and S Corps 2023-2024 Edition

-This KB article is an excerpt from our book which is available in paperback from Amazon, as an eBook for Kindle and as a PDF from ClickBank.
+This KB article is an excerpt from our 400+ page book (some picture pages, but no scatch and sniff) which is available in paperback from Amazon, as an eBook for Kindle and as a PDF from ClickBank.
 We used to publish with iTunes and Nook, but keeping up with two different formats was brutal.
-You can cruise through these KB articles, click on the fancy buttons below or visit our webpage which provides more information at-
+You can cruise through these KB articles online, click on the fancy buttons below or visit our webpage which provides more information at-